Comprehensive Exams ("Comps")

-Currently, graduate requirements for Ph.D. students include the successful completion of two "comps": a programming exam and a one-year research project (which is roughly equivalent to a Master's project).
+Currently, graduate requirements for PhD students include the successful completion of two comps: a programming exam and a one-year research project that's roughly equivalent to a Master's project.
 Click here for helpful advice on taking the programming comp.

 Detailed information about graduate requirements can be found here: